 COVID-19 impact inquiry Exploring the pandemic's implications for health and health inequalities

-how people’s experience of the pandemic was influenced by their health and existing inequalities
+- how people’s experience of the pandemic was influenced by their health and existing inequalities

-the likely impact of actions taken in response to the pandemic on people’s health and health inequalities – now and in the future.
+- the likely impact of actions taken in response to the pandemic on people’s health and health inequalities – now and in the future.

-What will the inquiry do?
+What did the inquiry do?